-SOLD OUT - We have a small amount of raw heather honey available for sale from our website & honesty box.
+We have a small amount of our cold pressed raw heather honey available for sale from our website & honesty shop.

-This heather honey is from our own beehives here in Camus in Connemara and it recently featured in a BBC Travel article which can be viewed here https://www.bbc.com/travel/article/20221128-a-quintessentially-irish-way-to-travel
+This heather honey is from our own beehives here in Camus in Connemara and last year it featured in a BBC Travel article which can be viewed here https://www.bbc.com/travel/article/20221128-a-quintessentially-irish-way-to-travel

 Heather honey is a premium honey with a unique flavour which has been described as tangy, pungent, smoky & mildly sweet that leaves a long aftertaste ensuring that once tasted is never forgotten.
 It has a strong distinctive woody, warm, floral, fresh fruit aroma reminiscent of heather flowers.